-(1) A person must not administer or cause to be administered to himself or herself by any means whatsoever a narcotic substance that is in the person's possession, unless the narcotic substance has been supplied to the person for that purpose - r.
-42 Part 3 - Narcotic Substances and Prohibited Plants (a) by, or on a prescription issued by, medical practitioner or authorised nurse practitioner; or (b) by an authorised nurse; or (c) by a dentist; or (d) by an authorised health professional; or (e) by a person on the staff of a hospital in accordance with the instructions of medical practitioner.
-Penalty: Fine not exceeding 10 penalty units.
+- (1) A person must not administer or cause to be administered to himself or herself by any means whatsoever a narcotic substance that is in the person's possession, unless the narcotic substance has been supplied to the person for that purpose - (a) by, or on a prescription issued by, a medical practitioner or authorised nurse practitioner; or - (b) by an authorised nurse; or

+- (c) by a dentist; or - (d) by an authorised health professional; or - (e) by a person on the staff of a hospital in accordance with the instructions of a medical practitioner.

 (2) Nothing in this regulation prohibits the administration to a person of a narcotic substance required to be kept in any aircraft or vessel in the case of an emergency where the services of a medical practitioner are not readily available.